electric power, voltage, current, and resistance calculations pie chart - sengpielaudio Checker

 (phase angle) between voltage and amperage.

-where power P is in watts, Energy E is in joules, and time t is in seconds.
+P = work / time (W t).
+Energy E is in joules, and time t is in seconds.
 1 W = 1 J/s.

-Power = force times displacement divided by time P = F · s / t or:
+Power = force multiplied by displacement divided by time P = F × s / t or

-Undistorted powerful sound is not to find in these formulas.
+Undistorted powerful sound is not found in these formulas.
 Please, mind your ears!

-The eardrums are really only moved by the waves of the
+The eardrum and microphone diaphragms are really only moved by the waves of the

-Very loud sounding speakers should have much power, but look closer at the very
+Very loud sounding speakers will have a lot of power, but better look closer at the very

 important